InformaticsMatters/squonk/openshift/README.md

 Once done log in as a normal user e.g. developer.

+### Create database

+The database and users have to be created.
+This might be in a pre-existing database that is in a different project (e.g openrisknet-infra or squonk-infra).
+To create this database we use the squonk-db-init.yaml template which creates the database, schema, users and permissions that are needed by Squonk.
+The template also creates a secret in the squonk project that contains the details that Squonk needs to connect to the database.

+Run this template in the project that contains the PostgreSQL database as a user who has the necessary privileges for that project and to write secrets into the squonk project (e.g. admin).

+    $ oc process -f squonk-db-init.yaml | oc create -f -

+If squonk is not running in the `squonk` project then specify the `-p SQUONK_NAMESPACE=xxxxx` parameter to specify the project.

+To check that this has worked look at the logs of the `squonk-database-creator-????` pod in the project from which this was run, and check that there is a secret named `squonk-database-credentials` in the squonk project.

 ### Secrets

 Secrets need to be deployed before any other object.

     $ oc process -f squonk-secrets.yaml | oc create -f -